“A spark neglected makes a mighty fire.”

 - The bigger pieces of wood consolidate the fire.

 - Tinder and kindling should always be dry.
 In wet conditions, collect tinder along the trail before making camp; put it in your jacket and let your body heat do the rest.
 Places to look include underneath hanging rocks or logs and at the base of large trees.
-Another option is to find sticks that aren’t excessively wet, and progressively shave them down until you reach dry wood (ie. feather stick).
+Another option is to find sticks that aren’t excessively wet, and progressively shave them down until you reach dry wood (i.e. feather stick).
 The finer the shavings the better.
+Irrespective of the conditions, it is always a good idea to carry an emergency fire starter (see below for options).

 - Splitting or snapping sticks is helpful as the dry inner wood and edges make for easier burning.